 The P & P Committee, through the Administrative Coordinating Center, tracks and keeps the Steering Committee informed of the status of all communications, from their inception through review and the final presentation or publication.

 All communications from LIFE, including those of ancillary studies, are prepared under the oversight of the P & P Committee.
 Approval may be withheld for publications or presentations of ancillary studies that may jeopardize the outcome of LIFE, until such time as is deemed appropriate by the P & P Committee.
 Further description follows below.

 26.6.1.
-PRESS RELEASES AND INTERVIEWS
+Press Releases and Interviews

 Press releases and interviews used for general publicity and national recruitment launches are initiated by the Recruitment and Retention committee.
-Centrally prepared press releases are reviewed by the Administrative Coordinating Center and distributed to the centers.
+Centrally prepared press releases are reviewed by the P & P Committee and distributed to the centers.
 It is suggested that these prepared releases be given to the media when interviews are requested.
 This procedure helps ensure uniformity and accuracy in the information disseminated through the media.
-Approval by Administrative Coordinating Center is not required for local releases related to recruitment.
-When local recruiting results in editorial space, providing the clinical site uses the central press release material and the master materials set, approval by Administrative Coordinating Center is not required for local media contact.
+Approval by the P & P Committee is not required for local releases related to recruitment.
+When local recruiting results in editorial space, providing the clinical site uses the central press release material and the master materials set, approval of the P &

+P Committee is not required for local media contact.

-Should a clinical center be solicited for information other than that detailed in the master materials set or centrally prepared press releases, the clinical center should refer the soliciting party to Administrative Coordinating Center.
+Should a clinical center be solicited for information other than that detailed in the master materials set or centrally prepared press releases, the clinical center should refer the soliciting party to one of the Co-Chairs of the P & P Committee.

 A press release or interview may be appropriate with a presentation or publication announcing a study result of great public interest.
-Such a press release or interview is approved in advance by the Administrative Coordinating Center and the presentation or publication must be approved as specified below.
+Such a press release or interview is approved in advance by the P & P Committee and the presentation or publication must be approved as specified below.

-Prior approval from the Administrative Coordinating is required for articles targeting the lay press.
-These articles should be submitted to the Administrative Coordinating Center at LIFEACC@aging.ufl.edu to allow at least seven days for this review.
+Prior approval from the P & P Committee is required for articles targeting the lay press.
+These articles should be submitted to the Committee to allow at least seven days for this review.